-RTO/Settlements Manager.
-Jill Jones joined the NMPP Energy staff in 2001 as an Energy Supply/Rate Analyst for MEAN, preparing budgets and long term financial forecasts, assisting with bond financing/refinancing, running power cost analyses, developing the integrated resource plan, and submitting Nebraska Department of Environmental Quality, Department of Energy - Energy Information Administration, FERC, MRO, NERC and WECC compliance data and reports.
+Manager of RTO Settlements and Business Systems.
+Jill Jones joined the NMPP Energy staff in 2001 as an Energy Supply/Rate Analyst for MEAN, preparing budgets and long-term financial forecasts, assisting with bond financing/refinancing, running power cost analyses, developing the integrated resource plan, and submitting Nebraska Department of Environment and Energy, Energy Information Administration, FERC, MRO, NERC and WECC compliance data and reports.
 Ms. Jones received a Bachelor of Science Degree in Business Administration, Accounting emphasis, from the University of Nebraska-Lincoln.
 Prior to joining NMPP Energy, Ms. Jones worked for Lincoln Telephone (also known as Aliant, Alltel, Windstream) as an accountant where she was responsible for rates, budgets, account reconciliations, verification of purchase of accounts receivable and billing and collection bills, forecasting for financial statement development, and supervising the message investigation center.

-The RTO/Settlements Manager is responsible for managing MEAN settlement activities, participating and representing MEAN's interest in stakeholder groups and industry organizations, incorporating market rules, business practices and policy changes and communicating potential impacts to the Participants.
+The Manager of RTO Settlements and Business Systems is responsible for managing MEAN settlement activities, participating and representing MEAN's interest in stakeholder groups and industry organizations, incorporating market rules, business practices and policy changes and communicating potential impacts to the Total Requirements Participants.

 General Counsel.
-Chris Dibbern is the General Counsel to NMPP Energy and has worked on Energy and Regulatory matters in the Midwest for over 30 years.
-Ms. Dibbern is a 1983 graduate of the UNL- College of Law, has an undergraduate in Business, and is a member of the Energy Bar.
+Chris Dibbern is the General Counsel to NMPP Energy and has worked on Energy and Regulatory matters in the Midwest for over 35 years.
+Ms. Dibbern is a 1983 graduate of the UNL-College of Law, has an undergraduate degree in Business, and is a member of the Energy Bar.
 She has worked as a staff attorney for the Nebraska Legislature and the Nebraska Public Service Commission.
 Ms. Dibbern has chaired the American Public Power Association Legal Committee, and the Governance Practice Section of the Nebraska Bar.